 In this post, learn how to plan the ultimate road trip through Utah’s Mighty 5.
 This can be done in a whirlwind 7-day road trip.
 But with more time, you can further explore each park or add in state parks, slot canyons, scenic drives, and even places like Monument Valley and the Grand Canyon.

-This Utah national parks itinerary post is meant to be used in conjunction with our other articles about Utah.
+This Utah national parks itinerary guide is meant to be used in conjunction with our other articles about Utah.
 We have lots of information not only about Utah’s Mighty 5, but also the state parks, national monuments, and off-the-beaten-path experiences.
 Rather that rewriting this content, I will provide the links to each article.
 They will open in a new browser window so you can easily refer back to this article.

 If you want to see everything we have written about Utah, click here to visit our Utah Travel Guide.